What is CO2 Laser for Wart Removal?

 Recovery & Aftercare

-Cleansing — keep the area clean to prevent infection.
+• Cleansing – keeping the area clean as advised to reduce the risk of infection.

 Frequently Asked Questions